You are going to fall in love with this delicious Italian Pasta Salad!

 - Fresh Basil

-I used my favorite antipasto for this Italian Pasta Salad, but you can change the ingredients to suit your taste.
+I used my favorite antipasto ingredients for this Italian Pasta Salad, but you can easily change things up to suit your taste.

 How to Make Italian Pasta Salad

-To get started, you need to make the homemade Italian dressing first.
+To get started, you need to make the homemade Italian dressing.
 That way the flavors can blend while you work on the remaining ingredients.

 It's a super easy vinaigrette.
 But if you want to save a little time, then you can use a bottled dressing.
 This Zesty Italian is one of my favorites!